 What About Special Circumstances?

-Because U.S. state tax laws vary so much, there are many individual circumstances to take into account when buying a car in another state.
-Most states provide tax credits for trade-ins — that is when you give your old car to a dealer to cover part of the cost of a new car.
+Because US state tax laws vary so much, shoppers must take into account any special circumstances when buying a car in another state.
+Most states provide tax credits for trade-ins — that is, when you give your old car to a dealership to cover part of the cost of a new car.

 However, eight states, including California, Michigan, and Virginia, do not offer tax credits in this circumstance.
 Additionally, if you buy a used car instead of a new one, you must still pay a sales tax.
-You don't need to pay the tax to the dealer or private party when buying the used car, but you do need to pay it when you register the vehicle in your home state.
+You do not need to pay the tax to the vehicle dealer or private party when buying a used vehicle, but you need to pay it when you register the vehicle with the DMV in your home state.

 What Are Some Loopholes to Avoid Paying Sales Tax on Cars?

-Sales taxes are tricky when you buy a car out-of-state.
+Sales taxes can be tricky when you buy a car out-of-state.
 Generally, you pay the dealer the sales tax, and the dealer sends the revenue to your home state, but exceptions abound.
 Make sure you consult your local DMV before making a purchase across state lines.
 Doing this can save a lot of hassle on the test drive and down the road.